sisoe24/vimdcc/README.md

 Named registers include also the `last_search` register which is used to store the last search string.

+Examples:

+`"a`: Set the 'a' register

+Now any command that involes the register will be performed on the `a` register:
+ * `paste`: Paste the content of the `a` register
+ * `y`: Yank the selected text into the `a` register

+> The shortcut `"` is used to show the list of named registers.
+The list is displayed in an interactive window.
+You can use the arrow keys to navigate the list and press `Enter` to select a register.
+By default, the previewer will automatically select a register when it finds a match.
+You can disable this behavior by setting the `vimdcc.auto_insert_preview` option to `False`.

 #### Clipboard Register

 The clipboard register is something like the `numbered` register in Vim.
 It is a list of the last copied text snippets.
 The difference is that is more like a snippet manager: you can decide how many snippets you want to keep in the clipboard register.

+The clipboard register is a circular buffer with a fixed size.
+When you copy a text snippet, it is added to the clipboard register.
+If the clipboard register is full, the oldest snippet is removed from the register.

+To

 ## Keybindings